Clinical Trials & Research Studies

 Breast cancer clinical trials, also called clinical studies, are a type of research study that tests how well new medical approaches work in people.
 These studies test new methods of screening, prevention, diagnosis or treatment.

-In this section, get basic information about breast cancer clinical trials for African-American women diagnosed with breast cancer, explore whether taking part in a clinical trial is right for you and find studies you may be eligible to participate in.
+In this section, get basic information about breast cancer clinical trials for African-Americans diagnosed with breast cancer, explore whether taking part in a clinical trial is right for you and find studies you may be eligible to participate in.

 You can also get information and updates on other breast cancer research studies that follow participants over time to determine treatment outcomes.